distrustCaution/integrated-security-example/README.md

 Most of the times a test suite will have a function that will automate account creation for you.
 You should always find something like this:

-## Be lazy and let ZAP/Burp do the work for you!
+## Be lazy and let the ZAP passive scan do the work for you!

 ## Make test work for you to find security bugs